From comics to real life: Undocumented youth tell their story

 By Dartunorro Clark, Communications Intern

-This new movement by undocumented youth speaks volumes to the tipping point of where the lack of overhaul in immigration policies and the tactics used by the government to deport and destabilize immigrants in this country has come.
+This new movement by undocumented youth speaks volumes to the tipping point of where the lack of overhaul in immigration policies and the tactics used by the government to deport and destabilize immigrants in this country have come.
 The majority of youth involved in the “Undocumented, Unafraid and Unapologetic” movement rings the same sentiment that was held by many movements before them, such as the Gay Rights Movement.

 The Gay Rights movement exclaimed, “”We’re Here!
 We’re Queer!
 Get used to it!”
 This movement exclaims, “We’re Here!
 We’re Undocumented!
 We’re unafraid!
 Get used to it!”